project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 ]
 ```

-We can then see that the attractive nuclear potentials become negligible within about 10 fm.
+We can then see that the attractive nuclear potentials become negligible beyond about 10 fm.

 ```python
 # Generate r values (distance in fm)